UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-05-09-module07-Intervention-Based-Learning.md

 $$ y = \gamma \mathbb{E}_{a'\sim\pi_n(.|s_{t+1})}[Q(s_{t+1},a';\phi')-\alpha log \pi_n(a'|s_{t+1})] $$

-parameters of the proxy Q-value are iteratively updated(or trained) based on the above loss function.
+Parameters of the proxy Q-value are iteratively updated (or trained) based on the above loss function.

 Finally, it incorporates an **intervention cost** in the learning to minimize expert interventions over time.
 Whenever an expert intervenes, a cost based on the cosine similarity of agent action $$a_{n,t}$$ and expert action $$a_{h,t}$$ is accumulated.
 The net intervention cost $$Q^{int}(s_t, a_t)$$ is calculated using the bellman backup to account for future costs.